-Please note this deadline has been extended from Fri 31 May, and the first session delayed from Thursday 6 June.
+Please note this deadline has been extended from Fri 14 June to midnight Sunday 23 June, and the first session delayed from Thursday 6 June to Thursday 4 July.

 Please note dates of sessions are subject to change and more may be added depending on the development of the project.
 To get the most out of the project it is important that you attend all meetings.
 Travel expenses of £5 will be provided and we will also provide refreshments at all sessions.